 - iftop shows rates, not processes.
 It tells you which hosts and ports are busy, never which PID owns the socket.
 To map a connection back to a process, pair it with

-ss -tanporlsof -i, or reach fornethogs, which groups bandwidth by process instead of by connection. - It needs root, or
+ss -tanporlsof -i, or reach fornethogs, which groups bandwidth by process instead of by connection.
+This is the network analogue of using iotop to find the process hammering your disk: same live-monitor pattern, different resource. - It needs root, or

 CAP_NET_RAW.
 Running as an unprivileged user without that capability fails with a permission error on the pcap open.sudois the normal answer; granting the capability withsetcap cap_net_raw+ep $(which iftop)is the alternative if you genuinely cannot use sudo. - The bits-vs-bytes default catches people.
 If you think in megabytes, either divide the reading by 8 or launch with